Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_management_rollout_last_worker_dvs_errors.md

    Or delete via the Argo UI.

    *Note:* After deleting the hook, the workflow may attempt to run the hook and report `NotFound`.
-If the IUF process is unresponsive, interrupt with Ctrl-C and force exit.
+If the IUF process is unresponsive, interrupt with **Ctrl-C** and force exit.

-3. **Mark worker nodes that already received the image so subsequent IUF runs skip them:**
+3. Label worker nodes that have already received the image so subsequent IUF runs skip them:

    ```bash
    kubectl label node <node-name> iuf-prevent-rollout=true --overwrite